 db.t2.medium)?
 This sort of absurdity is just something we need to deal with forever.
 Amazon is technically outside the realm of enforceable Monopoly laws, and there's no reason to believe their reign of mediocre products and talking robots will ever end.

 - License: Select general-public-license

 - Version: Any version will do, but I'd recommend staying recent.

 - Instance class: Most of these instances are huge and unnecessary.
 Go with something small: I would also advise looking at the pricing plan.

-- Storage type: General.
+- Storage type: Select General Purpose.

 - Publicly Accessible: True.

 Fair warning: user roles and permissions are the worst part of AWS.
-I could write an entire series on how deep this mess of a scheme goes, but quite honestly I still barely understand what I'm doing most of the time.
+I could write an entire series on how deep this mess of a scheme goes, but I still barely understand what I'm doing most of the time.